 Application Checklist

-The following items are required to complete your application for admission.
+The following items are required to complete your application for LLM program admission.
 Application files will not be evaluated until all required items have been received.
-Applicants will receive an e-mail acknowledging receipt of materials which contains login and password information to check the status of their application.
-Please note that e-mails are not sent indicating completion of application files.
+Applicants will receive an e-mail with login and password information to check the status of their application.
+Please note that e-mails are not sent indicating the completion of application files.

 Application Deadline

-The recommended application deadline is January 20, 2014.
-We encourage you to submit your application and supporting material as early as possible.
+The recommended application deadline for the LLM program is February 1.
+We encourage the submission of application and supporting material as early as possible.

 How to Apply

-You may also submit your application materials directly to the International Admissions office (address below).
+You may also submit your application materials in hard copy form directly to the International Admissions office (address below).
 Please note that you must omit the box number from our mailing address if you plan to send application materials via courier (DHL, FedEx, etc.).
+Please note that we do not accept application materials submitted electronically via e-mail.

 Application Processing Fee